Timely insights on issues facing all organisations

 If you haven’t made an investment in Big Data and Data Science then you are missing out on valuable insight that will reshape how you think about your firm.

 Learn why CFOs are Going Big on the Cloud, Big Data, & Analytics!

 It’s no secret that data security is top of mind for organisations across the globe.
-According to the 2017 Clarity Industry Study, data security took the top spot as the biggest challenge facing business leaders today.
+According to our most recent Clarity Industry Study, data security took the top spot as the biggest challenge facing business leaders today.
 Security has not grown just in importance but also in complexity – what worked in the past to mitigate risk is not enough any longer.
 In order to adequately address this challenge, security can no longer be just a technology risk managed by IT, it must be a business risk managed by leadership across the organisation.
 And as with any strong enterprise risk management process, security should be a continuous risk-driven process, not just following a static compliance checklist – this is even more critical as cyber security threats are evolving more quickly than ever before.

 In today’s connected-world, security goes beyond what you can control, requiring you to have trusted partners and vendors.
 As a business, we have prioritised managing security risk as one of our top priorities and are focused on it across our functions, not just within IT.
 From how we create our products and support our customers to back-office operations, data security and privacy is a critical part of how we do business.

 Is security a top priority across your business?
 Read more about how trust plays an important role in your technology partner and vendor relationships.

 The proof points for the cloud as THE largest secular technology trend EVER are most definitely in!
 Amazon Web Services, who many credit with creating the true public cloud market as we know it today, is a $25B business in its own right and showing little sign of slowing down in growth.